sonos/torch-to-nnef/examples/holo/README.md

 ```

 On the `--dummy` export the weights are random, so the token ids are not
-meaningful — the point is that the full two-graph tract pipeline (vision encoder
+meaningful.
+The point is that the full two-graph tract pipeline (vision encoder
 + hybrid GDN/attention decoder with conv + recurrent + KV state) runs end to
 end.
 Point `--dir` at a real-checkpoint export and decode the ids with the
 model's tokenizer to read the grounding coordinates.